anustg/solstice-scripts/README.md

 # Running the wrapper scripts in this repository
 * In Linux system (e.g. Ubuntu 16.04):

-(1) clone the 'src-Linux' folder and save it in the Solstice directory,
+(1) Clone the 'src-Linux' folder and save it in the Solstice directory, e.g.

-    e.g. ~/Solstice-0.8.2-GNU-Linux64
+    ~/Solstice-0.8.2-GNU-Linux64

-(2) setup the python source scripts
+(2) Setup the python source scripts
 ```bash
 cd ~/Solstice-0.8.2-GNU-Linux64/src-Linux
 sudo python setup.py install
 ```

-(3) initialisation
+(3) Initialisation
 ```bash
 cd ~/Solstice-0.8.2-GNU-Linux64/src-Linux/runLinux
 ```